-evident predominantly for more opaque companies.
-Barth, Konchitchki, and Landsman (2013) find that firms with more transparent earnings have a lower cost of capital.

-In the banking industry, Ellul and Yerramilli (2013) find that banks with stronger risk management have higher operating profits (return on assets) and stock return performance.
-While that paper focuses on risk management rather than disclosure per se, it measures risk management strength based on an index constructed from 10-K filings-an approach similar to the one used in this article and others focusing on disclosure.
-Ellul and Yerramilli is also relevant because risk management and disclosure are linked, in that enhanced risk management systems generate the kind of forward-looking risk information disclosed by some BHCs.
-Consistent with this idea, Fang (2012) finds a positive correlation between the amount of information BHCs disclose about value at risk and measures of effective corporate governance.
-Fang also finds that more disclosure is correlated with a lower cost of capital, when cost of capital is measured using equity analyst forecasts.
+Fewer papers have examined the relationship between disclosure and performance - that is, whether banking companies that disclose more information have better subsequent operating or stock market performance.
+Several papers have examined this relationship for non-financial firms.
+Eugster and Wagner (2011) construct an index of voluntary disclosure by Swiss companies and demonstrate that firms with higher voluntary disclosure have higher abnormal stock returns, though this effect is evident predominantly for more opaque companies.
+Barth et al. (2013) find that firms with more transparent earnings have a lower cost of capital.
+In the banking industry, Ellul and Yerramelli (2013) find that banks with stronger risk management have higher operating profits (return on assets) and stock return performance.
+While this paper focuses on risk management rather than disclosure per se, it measures risk management strength based on an index constructed from 10-K filings, similar to the approach used in this and other papers focusing on disclosure.
+The paper is also relevant because risk management and disclosure are linked in that enhanced risk management systems generate the kind of forwardlooking risk information disclosed by some BHCs.

-The analysis in this article is complementary to previous work on disclosure in that it examines the impact of enhanced disclosure on both operating and stock market performance for large U.S. bank holding companies.
-In particular, it investigates whether enhanced disclosure is associated with higher subsequent risk-adjusted performance.
-The analysis thus assesses whether disclosure affects the efficiency of risk taking, rather than whether enhanced disclosure is associated with higher or lower risk per se.
-As noted above, the theoretical relationship between disclosure and risk taking is not straightforward and there likely is considerable endogeneity between disclosure and subsequent risk.4 While the extent of both risk taking and disclosure are decisions made by each banking company, risk-adjusted performance is an outcome that is less directly under a firm's control.
-By examining performance, we gain an additional window into the ways that market discipline may play out at banking companies, because investors and creditors presumably care not only about the level of risk but also about how efficiently a bank translates its risk exposures into profits and returns.
+The analysis in this paper is complementary to previous work on disclosure in that it examines the impact of enhanced disclosure on both operating and stock market performance for large U.S. bank holding companies.
+In particular, the analysis examines whether enhanced disclosure is associated with higher subsequent risk-adjusted performance.
+The analysis thus assesses whether disclosure affects the efficiency of risk-taking, rather than whether enhanced disclosure is associated with higher or lower risk per se.
+As noted above, the theoretical relationship between disclosure and risk-taking is not straightforward and there is likely considerable endogeneity between disclosure and subsequent risk.4 While the extent of both risk-taking and disclosure are decisions made by each banking company, risk-adjusted performance is an outcome that is less directly under each firm's control.
+Examining performance provides an additional window into the ways that market discipline may play out at banking companies, since investors and creditors presumably care not only about the level of risk, but also about how efficiently a bank translates its risk exposures into profits and returns.